reachsrirams/openstack-scripts/README.md

 5. Horizon (Dashboard)
 6. Ceilometer (Telemetry)
 7. Heat (Orchestration)

-#### Prerequisites ####
-Git packages must be installed on your Ubuntu server.
-This is needed to checkout the scripts to your Ubuntu server.

 #### Important Notes ####
 1. The installation installs only Linux Bridge packages by default.
 Installing OVS can be done using a utility script provided in `util` directory.